Class 9 Exam > Class 9 Notes > English Class 9 > Extra Questions and Answers - Kathmandu

 Q5.
 What ideas do you get about the author from the extract “Kathmandu”?

 Ans: The extract from Vikram Seth’s "Kathmandu" reveals him as a keen observer with a love for travel, culture, and music.
 His attention to detail brings to life the vibrant streets, temples, and atmosphere of the city.
-He appreciates both the bustling energy of Kathmandu and the peacefulness of Badrinath shrine, showing a fondness for serenity.
-Seth also demonstrates an environmental awareness, criticizing pollution along the Bagmati River.
+He appreciates both the bustling energy of Kathmandu and the peacefulness of the Baudhanath shrine, showing a fondness for serenity.
+Seth also demonstrates an environmental awareness, criticising pollution along the Bagmati River.
 His deep love for music is evident in his captivation with the flute seller’s performance, highlighting his sensitivity to sound.
 Seth's contemplation of taking a longer route back to Delhi shows his adventurous spirit, while his enjoyment of local food and markets reflects his appreciation of new experiences and cultures.

 Q6.
-Where does the author find the flute seller and what are his observations about him?
+Where does the author find the flute seller, and what are his observations about him?
 What draws the author to the music of the flute?

 Ans: The author encounters the flute seller in a busy square near his hotel in Kathmandu.
 Unlike other hawkers, the flute seller does not shout or try to actively attract customers.
 Instead, he calmly plays his flute, letting the music speak for itself.
 He carries around fifty to sixty flutes on a pole, which the author compares to a porcupine’s quills.
-The seller’s focus is more on playing the flute meditatively than selling them.
+The seller’s focus is more on playing the flute meditatively than on selling them.
 The music, clear and distinct despite the surrounding noise, captivates the author.
 He is deeply moved by the hypnotic sound of the flute, which lingers in his mind even after he leaves the square.
 The music’s soothing and universal quality leaves a lasting impression on him.

 The document Class 9 English Chapter 8 Extra Question Answers - Kathmandu is a part of the Class 9 Course English Class 9.